Adrian Heath

 Highlights

-- Serious post-war abstract work with genuine institutional context behind it.
+- Post-war abstract work with genuine institutional context behind it.

 - A strong link between St Ives sensibility and London-based abstraction.

-- Works on paper that feel composed, intelligent and very easy to live with.
+- Works on paper that feel composed, intelligent andverging on minimalist

 - Ideal for collectors who want something refined rather than loud or decorative.